 With Things Heating Up….

-Choosing the best electric smoker isn’t really rocket science, but with a little smart thinking you could make this one of the coolest things you own.
+Choosing one of the best electric smokers isn’t really rocket science, but with a little smart thinking you could make this one of the coolest things you own.

-While the idea of the ‘best’ electric smoker is illusional (every type has it’s uses and limitations), there are a few factors to consider which electric smoker is most suited for your requirement and use.
+While the idea of the ‘best’ electric smoker is illusional (every type has it’s uses and limitations), there are a few factors to consider which one is most suited for your requirement and use.

-Probably the first question you need to ask yourself- For how many people do you intend to cook for with this electric smoker?
+Probably the first question you need to ask yourself- For how many people do you intend to cook for with it?

 It would be quite silly buying something like a smoker and coming home to the question- ‘Oh, where do we keep this now?’